carpentries/lesson-development-training/episodes/episodes.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 So far,
-you defined the learning objectives for your lesson as a whole, and came up with a narrative or example datasets that will help you tell your story.
+you have defined the learning objectives for your lesson as a whole, and came up with a narrative or example datasets that will help you tell your story.

 Rather than write the lesson as a single, long document,